lamhq/tech-notes/pages/devops/aws/infra/well-arch-frm.md

 Best practices:
 - Design and architect your workload such that it can tolerate frequent updates.
 - Changes must be reversible in a quick time without impacting customer experience
 - Keep improving your processes.
-Convene regular meetings like scrum retrospective meetings or “lessons learned” meetings to achieve continued excellence.
+Convene regular meetings like scrum retrospective meetings or "lessons learned" meetings to achieve continued excellence.
-- Perform “Pre-mortem” exercises and maintain a “Risk register” to identify potential sources of failure so you can plan the mitigation in advance.
+- Perform "Pre-mortem" exercises and maintain a "Risk register" to identify potential sources of failure so you can plan the mitigation in advance.
 - Define all your applications, infrastructure, and services through code and update them with code only.
 This will limit human error and enforce consistent responses to all incidents.